prebid/prebid.github.io/dev-docs/activity-controls.md

 * a Publisher's lawyers want to make a particular exception
 * a module hasn't been built for a regulation the Publisher needs to support

+Several, but not all, of the popular consent strings have modules (eg [Prebid Activity Controls -- GPP control module - usnat](/dev-docs/modules/gppControl_usnat.html)) that translate their contents into activity controls.
+These modules may have some overrides to default string interpretations available.
+When these overrides are insufficient for a publisher, or case law has abruptly changed, publishers may prefer direct control.

 ### Prebid Is a Toolkit

 {: .alert.alert-danger :}